Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Introduction

-Work has been done on dominating sets in the SINR model by Scheideler et al.~\cite{SRS08}.
-They present an algorithm to find a dominating set that stabilizes in $O(\lg n)$ rounds with high probability using tunable collision detection.
-Yu et al.~\cite{YHWTL16} use a randomized algorithm and power control to create a connected dominating set in $O(\lg^2 n)$ rounds with high probability.
-For a comprehensive survey on connected dominating sets in wireless ad hoc and sensor networks, we refer the reader to Yu et al.~\cite{YWWY13}.
-Creating and communicating across a backbone in the SINR model was studied by Jurdzi\'nski and Kowalski~\cite{JK12}.
+Creating and communicating across a backbone in the SINR model was studied by Jurdzi\'nski and Kowalski~\cite{JK12} in the weak link, weak device model.
 They construct a backbone in $O(\Delta \lg^3 N)$ rounds.
-Chlebus et al.~\cite{CKV15,CV16} use randomization to create a backbone in $O(\Delta \lg^{8a+3}N)$ rounds with high probability, for some positive constant $a$, assuming all nodes are initially awake.
-For the setting when only some nodes are awake, they present a randomized algorithm to create a backbone in $O(n \lg^2 N + \Delta \lg^{8a+3} N)$ rounds with high probability.
-Reddy et al.~\cite{RKV15} devise deterministic protocols to create a backbone when only some nodes are awake under different assumptions of knowledge.
+More work on the weak link, weak device model has been done in \cite{CKV15,CV16,RKV15,RV16,KMV16}.
+Chlebus et al.~\cite{CKV15,CV16} use randomization to create a backbone in $O(\Delta \lg^{7}N)$ rounds with high probability assuming all nodes are initially awake.
+For the setting when only some nodes are awake, they present a randomized algorithm to create a backbone in $O(n \lg^2 N + \Delta \lg^{7} N)$ rounds with high probability.
+Reddy et al.~\cite{RKV15,RV16} devise deterministic protocols to create a backbone when only some nodes are awake under different assumptions of knowledge.
 When nodes know their own coordinates and those of their neighbors, they create a backbone in $O(D \lg^2 n + k \lg \Delta)$ rounds.
 When nodes only know their own coordinates, backbone is created in $O(n \lg n)$ rounds.
-Their most interesting result is when nodes don't know their own coordinates, but know the labels of their neighbors.
+Their most interesting result is when nodes do not know their own coordinates, but know the labels of their neighbors.
 Somewhat surprisingly, they present a protocol that creates a backbone in $O(n)$ rounds.
-Kowalski et al.~\cite{KMV16} construct a backbone in $O(\Delta \lg^2 N)$ rounds when all nodes are initially awake and don't know their own coordinates but know their labels and the labels of their neighbors.
-Jurdzi\'nski et al.~\cite{JKRS15} create a quasi-backbone structure using randomization in $O(D \lg^2 n)$ rounds with high probability, where a quasi-backbone is the assignment of probabilities to nodes that allows groups of devices within certain distance of each other to communicate.
+Kowalski et al.~\cite{KMV16} construct a backbone in $O(\Delta \lg^2 N)$ rounds when all nodes are initially awake and do not know their own coordinates but know their labels and the labels of their neighbors.
+Jurdzi\'nski et al.~\cite{JKRS15} consider the strong link, strong device model and create a quasi-backbone structure using randomization in $O(D \lg^2 n)$ rounds with high probability, where a quasi-backbone is the assignment of probabilities to nodes that allows groups of devices within certain distance of each other to communicate.

 The problem of local broadcasting, which deals with transmitting a message to all its neighboring nodes, has been studied in \cite{GMW08,YWHL11,KV10,HM12,FW14}.
 A survey of approximation algorithms in the SINR model was performed by Goussevskaia et al.~\cite{GPW10}.
 Other sub-models within the SINR model have also been looked at recently by Jurdzi\'nski et al.~\cite{JKS-FCT-13}.
 There have been various trends in the SINR model with respect to signal strength and geometric decay \cite{AEKLPR12,DGKN13,BH14,JKRS14,CKV15,CV16}.
 There has also been an attempt to bridge the real world usefulness of the SINR model with the results available for the theoretically easier model of Unit Disc Graphs (UDG) in the form of Quasi-UDGs \cite{KWZ03,BFNO03}.
 Quasi-UDGs consider two nodes to be connected if the distance between them lies below a threshold $\gamma$, $0 < \gamma < 1$, disconnected if the distance is above $1$ and maybe connected if the distance lies between $\gamma$ and $1$.
 Some work has been done on converting results from one model to the other \cite{LL09}.